xprilion/gatsby-hashnode-headless/README.md

 ## 📚 Resources

-- **APIs and Custom Development**: Leverage Hashnode's public GraphQL APIs for advanced customizations.
+- **APIs and Custom Development**: Leverage [Hashnode's public GraphQL APIs](https://gql.hashnode.com/) for advanced customizations.
-- **Support and Community**: Join the Hashnode community on Discord for discussions, support, and to connect with other bloggers.
+- **Support and Community**: Join the Hashnode community on [Discord](https://discord.gg/hashnode) for discussions, support, and to connect with other bloggers.
-- **Feedback and Contributions**: Found an issue or have a suggestion?
-Open an issue on the GitHub repo or submit a pull request.

 Embark on your blogging journey with the Gatsby-Hashnode-Headless Blog Starter Kit, and unlock the full potential of modern web development for your blogging platform.